EZCDeveloper/ticket-dashboard-pw-TEST/Test_Cases.en.md

 - **Expected Results:**
   - The ticket **is not** created.
-  - The system displays an error message indicating that the "name" field is required (e.g., "Name field is required").
+  - The system displays an error message indicating that the "name" field is required (e.g., "Name field is required"). (should do)
-  - The user remains on the same page.
+  - The user remains on the same page (should do)
-  - No valid request is sent to the backend, or a validation error is returned (e.g., HTTP 400).
+  - No valid request is sent to the backend, or a validation error is returned (e.g., HTTP 400). (should do)
-  - No incomplete data is stored in the database.
+  - No incomplete data is stored in the database. (should do)

 ---